 A student has a responsibility to ensure the well-being of their guests and fellow students.
-If an individual needs emergency medical attention, the student is required to call an ambulance or other appropriate emergency response personnel (University public safety, ambulance, police, fire, etc.) to gain that assistance.
+If an individual needs emergency medical attention, the student is required to call Public Safety or other appropriate emergency response personnel (ambulance, police, fire, etc.) to gain that assistance.
 If a student fails to carry out this responsibility, the student may be subject to severe University sanctions and may potentially be subject to additional civil and/or criminal liability.